 Dependent Care Assistance Program (DCAP)

+For benefits eligible employees, Clark College offers The Dependent Care Assistance Program (DCAP).
 Child and elder care can be one of the largest expenses for a family.
 The Dependent Care Assistance Program (DCAP) allows you to set aside money from your paycheck on a pretax basis to help pay for qualifying child care or elder care expenses while you (and your spouse or state-registered domestic partner) attend school full-time, work, or look for work.